sopra-fs22-group-36/screw-your-neighbor-server/doc/m4/FS22-Group-36-M4-Report.md

 to use a workaround that we don't have to handle this everywhere in the frontend.
 ([embedProxy.ts](https://github.com/sopra-fs22-group-36/screw-your-neighbor-react/blob/main/src/util/embedProxy.ts))
 - We did not evaluate and specify how we want to style our application.
 Now we have material-ui as the design framework but don't use it often and had to restyle material components occasionally.
-And we have a mix of global css, css for a single component, shared css between components, shared scss variables and components styled with the "style" property.
+Furthermore, we have a mix of global css, css for a single component, shared css between components, shared scss variables and components styled with the "style" property.
 Next time we should evaluate the different ways and then stick to one way of structuring styling.
+- One challenge was to understanding the role of the TA.
+We understood that the TA should be the scrum-master.
+He always answered our questions quickly.
+However, the organization of the project was our responsibility.
+For us, the distribution of roles was not clear at all times.

 ### 3.2 Success Stories
 - The Spring Data Rest Framework helped us with structuring our code and let us set up the api by just writing the entities and relations.
 Sometimes we needed to debug the framework because the documentation was not always clear.
-But overall it helped more than it increased the complexity.
+Overall it helped more than it increased the complexity.
 - The MobX state management library helped us with structuring our code in the frontend.
 We could separate the parts storing state, the "controller" logic making api requests and the TSX components rendering the ui.